Wyzzard123/auto_LOD/README.md

 9. You should now have an automatically made List of Documents with the filename/at the file path that you provided.

+10. To get updates and make sure you have the latest version, type the following into the terminal while in the auto_LOD folder:

+    ```
+    git pull origin master
+    ```

 ## NOTES

 1. If the folder provided in the directory_name argument does not exist, the program will exit.